benknoble/benknoble.github.io/_posts/2024-08-03-devex-redux.md

 What does this tell us about developer experience?
-Developer tools cannot be imposed by fiat or mandate: you risk a resistance movement that outlives any particular persons ability to declare "the way."
+Developer tools cannot be imposed by fiat or mandate: you risk a resistance movement that outlives any particular person's ability to declare "the way."
 Worse, you don't have the support of the community.
 There may be a period of perceived success, but it usually eventually crumbles.